fearedbliss/ILB/README.md

-# How to install It Lurks Below from GOG using vanilla Wine and DXVK.
+# How to install It Lurks Below on Linux (GOG, Vanilla Wine, and DXVK)

 ## Testing Information